Veil of Maya: All Things Set Aside and The Common Man's Collapse (2006–2009)

-With this five member line-up, the band recorded, self-produced and released their debut full-length album All Things Set Aside through Corrosive Recordings in 2006.
-In early 2006 vocalist Clemans and guitarist Ruppell left the group leading Veil of Maya to enlist the help of then 20-year-old Brandon Butler, former vocalist of the Indiana metal band Iscariot.
-The band also decided not to search for a new rhythm guitarist, thus leaving Veil of Maya as a four-piece.
+With this five member line-up (although rhythm guitarist Bryan Ruppell did not perform on the album), the band recorded, self-produced, and released their debut full-length album All Things Set Aside through Corrosive Recordings on November 7, 2006.

+In early 2007 Ruppell left the band and the rest of the members decided not to search for a new rhythm guitarist, thus leaving Veil of Maya as a four-piece.
+In September 2007, vocalist Clemans also left the group, leading Veil of Maya to enlist the help of then 20-year-old Brandon Butler, former vocalist of the Indiana metal band Iscariot.

 In January 2008, after heightened exposure from interviews and successful tours, Veil of Maya signed with Sumerian Records.
 Sumerian manager Shawn Keith and founder Ash Avildsen were both reportedly very ecstatic about the partnership.
 Veil of Maya's second album, The Common Man's Collapse was recorded with Butler in 2008 and released the same year.
-Shortly after the album release, the band parted ways their original bassist Kristopher "Kris" Higler in 2009, and was replaced by Matthew Pantelis, formerly of Born of Osiris.
+Shortly after the album release, the band parted ways their original bassist Kristopher "Kris" Higler in 2009, and was replaced by Matthew C. Pantelis, formerly of Born of Osiris.

 Id and Eclipse (2010–2012)

 After their second album's release, the following several months held extensive touring before the writing and recording for the group's third full-length, Id began.
 Id was released on April 6, 2010, and reached number 107 on the Billboard 200.
 The band worked again with producer Michael Keene from The Faceless for this album, who previously produced The Common Man's Collapse.
 The album's name was derived from the main character of the PlayStation game Xenogears; the album itself also holds several concepts and references to other topics in popular culture, especially television shows.

-After the release of Id, Pantelis as well left the band, which led to Danny Hauser replacing him in 2010; the band's current bassist.
+After the release of Id, Pantelis also left the band, which led to Danny Hauser replacing him in 2010; the band's current bassist.
 On January 13, 2012, Sumerian Records released a teaser for Veil of Maya's next album, Eclipse.
 On January 17, the single "Vicious Circles" was released onto the iTunes Store.
 Eclipse was then released on February 28, 2012 and was produced and co-written by Periphery guitarist Misha Mansoor.

 On November 11, 2013 the band released a digital-only single, "Subject Zero", with a lyric video uploaded on YouTube two weeks earlier, on September 30, 2013.